 An effective way to treat fine lines and improve skin texture.
-Click below to schedule your first session.
+Start a chat to schedule your first session.

 What is subcision?

 Subcision is a minimally invasive procedure to help improve the appearance of fine lines, scars, and skin depressions.
 A cannula or needle is inserted into the skin at a specific depth to help break up the tight, fibrous tissue bands that cause these superficial indentations.
 It will help the area look “refreshed” by decreasing the appearance of scarring and wrinkles while improving the overall texture of the skin.
 This treatment can be performed with or without dermal fillers.

 During the procedure, a cannula or needle is inserted into the skin and moved back and forth in a fanning pattern.
 This will effectively release the tethers of the scars or wrinkles from the underlying tissue.
 This release elevates the previously depressed skin and will continue to improve the skin’s texture as the wound healing cascade further stimulates collagen production.